 The Fruita Campground is often described as an oasis within the desert.
-Adjacent to the Fremont River and surrounded by historic orchards, this developed campground has 71 RV/tent sites, each with a picnic table and grill, but no individual water, sewage, or electrical hook-ups.
+Adjacent to the Fremont River and surrounded by historic orchards, this developed campground has 71 sites.
+Each site has a picnic table and firepit and/or above ground grill, but no individual water, sewage, or electrical hookups.
 There is a RV dump and potable water fill station near the entrance to Loops A and B. Restrooms feature running water and flush toilets, but no showers.
 Accessible sites are located adjacent to restrooms.

 The nightly fee is $20.00 ($10.00 for Golden Age/Senior Pass or Golden Access/Access Pass holders).
 Check-out time is 11:00 am.
 The Fruita Campground is open year-round, and is the only developed campground in Capitol Reef National Park.

 Campsites are reservable from March 1 - October 31.
 Visit www.recreation.gov to make a reservation.
 Reservations are accepted 6 months ahead of time.
 From November 1 - February 28, all campsites are first come, first served.